nayfin/demo-co/README.md

 ## Nx and Storybook Overview

+We have built a small component library, but no one knows how to use it.
+We need a way to showcase our library to our users that:

+- has working examples
+- demonstrates the API
+- generates docs from our comments
+- displays code usage examples

+It would be great if we could get all this without having to create a demo app and with all the structure that comes along with that.

+### Meet Storybook

+Storybook is a component development toolkit for React, Vue, Angular, Svelte and Ember.
+Storybook itself is a component showcase, but by integrating with other software (cypress, jest, compodoc, etc..) they are quickly building a platform that is incredibly useful for development, testing, review, release, and documentation.
+As we work through this workshop we'll be able to get all the features listed above and more.

 ### Nx

 Nx is an extensible dev tool for monorepos.
-Find more information [here](https://nx.dev/).
-We're using it here because it will allow us to group multiple component libraries under a single repo, and to take advantage of some of it's plugins to configure our project for Storybook.

-### Storybook

-Storybook is a component development toolkit for React, Vue, Angular, Svelte and Ember.
-Storybook itself is designed to showcase components in isolation, but by integrating with other software (cypress, jest, compodoc, etc..) and developing useful addons, they are quickly building a platform to facilitate all stages of library development cycle:

-- development
-- testing
-- review
-- documentation
-- release

-## Storybook vs Demo app

-The most common method of developing/testing/showcasing/documenting components is to create a demo app and create an example for each of feature of each component.
-There are pros and cons to each method.

-### Storybook

-**Pros:**

-- Isolated development, demos, unit  and e2e testing
-- Easily capture different states of component
-- Very fast onchange refreshes, and state is saved between onchange reloads
-- Easily publish documentation for users, and demos for designers and stakeholders
-- Markdown can be used for documentation and usage examples
-- Lots of supported frameworks
-- Evolving Rapidly: frequent release of new features

-**Cons:**

-- Controlling state of story is difficult, especially for Angular
-- React focused: Docs aren't as fleshed out for Angular and some features don't work as seamlessly
-- Evolving rapidly: frequent changes to API

-### Demo App

-**Pros:**
+It's great for organizing multiples apps and libraries into a single repo, as well as publishing libraries.
+You can learn more about Nx [here](https://nx.dev/).

+We're using Nx here to take advantage of its plugins.
+Without writing any code we'll be able to:

+- configure Storybook for our library
-- Good for showing examples of complex usage and composition of multiple components
+- automatically generate a story for each of our components
-- Can serve as example of Angular best practices for rest of organization
-- Can verify that there are no issues with library after it is published

-**Cons:**

-- Lots of extra work creating structure, setting up routes, etc...
-- Capturing all states is tedious and time consuming
+- stub controls for each of our component's inputs
+- configure Cypress to work with our stories and generate an e2e app
-- Difficult to provide meaningful documentation and usage examples
+- configure Compodoc to generate documentation

 ## Walkthrough